 The University reserves the right to add, delete, or change related items or services to the contract established from this RFP.
-No modification or change of any provision in the resulting contract shall be made unless such modification is mutually agreed to in writing by the contractor and the Chief Procurement Officer and incorporated as a written modification to the contract.
-Memoranda of understanding and correspondence should not be interpreted as a modification to the contract.
+No modification or change of any provision in the resulting contract shall be made unless such modification is mutually agreed to in writing by the contractor and the Director of Purchasing and incorporated as a written modification to the contract.
+Memoranda of understanding and correspondence shall not be interpreted as a modification to the contract.